eudoxa/chanko_ab/README.md

 end
 ```

-# Set HexIdentifier if identifier is composed by hex.
+### Use HexIdentifier if identifier is composed by hex.
 ```ruby
 module HexMySplitTest
   ...